Tatiana Matveeva (footballer): Club career

 She began her career in Iveria Khashuri before moving to Turkey to play for Trabzonspor.
-She took part at the 2009–10 UEFA Women's Champions League - Group D matches.
+She took part at the 2009–10 UEFA Women's Champions League – Group D matches.

 When the team folded in 2011, she moved to Ataşehir Belediyespor.
-Enjoyed her second championship at the end of the 2011–12 season, she played at the 2012–13 UEFA Women's Champions League - Group 1 matches until her team's elimination.
+Enjoyed her second championship at the end of the 2011–12 season, she played at the 2012–13 UEFA Women's Champions League – Group 1 matches until her team's elimination.
 She scored two goals in three games.

-In the beginning of the 2013–14 season's second half, she was transferred by the Izmir-based Konak Belediyespor.
+In the beginning of the 2013–14 season's second half, she was transferred by the İzmir-based Konak Belediyespor.

 She joined the 1207 Antalya Döşemealtı Belediyespor in the nsecond half of the 2016–17 Turkish Women's First Football League season, at which she capped three times.
-In October 2022, she moved to Turkey again, and joined Fatih Karagümrük to play in the 2022-23 Super League season.
+In October 2022, she moved to Turkey again, and joined Fatih Karagümrük to play in the 2022–23 Super League season.

 International career

-Ta iana Matveeva is a member of the Georgian national team.
+Tatiana Matveeva is a member of the Georgian national team.
 She played at the UEFA Women's Euro 2013 qualifying round's three matches as the captain of the national team.
-At the 2015 FIFA Women's World Cup qualification (UEFA) - Group 2 matches, she captained again, capping three times and scoring one goal.
+At the 2015 FIFA Women's World Cup qualification (UEFA) – Group 2 matches, she captained again, capping three times and scoring one goal.